-From 1995–2004 Mr. Gordon served as Superintendent of the Elk Grove Unified School District.
-Elk Grove is an ethnically and economically diverse district of 62,000 students covering 320 square miles of Sacramento County, California.
-Mr. Gordon was responsible for 55 schools and budgets totaling $500 million.
-One of the fastest growing districts in the nation, Elk Grove grew from 29,000 to 59,000 students during Mr. Gordon's tenure.
+From 1995–2004 Mr. Gordon served as Superintendent of the Elk Grove Unified School District, an ethnically and economically diverse district of 62,000 students covering 320 square miles of Sacramento County.
+Prior to coming to Elk Grove, Mr. Gordon was Deputy State Superintendent for the California Department of Education.

 Mr. Gordon holds a B.A. degree from Brandeis University and an Ed.M. and Certificate of Advanced Study (C.A.S.) in Educational Administration from Harvard University.
 From 2003–2011 he was appointed by the U.S. Secretary of Education to the National Assessment Governing Board (NAGB), which oversees the National Assessment of Educational Progress (the “Nation’s Report Card”).
 From 2001–2003 Mr. Gordon served on the President’s Commission on Excellence in Special Education.

 From 2005–2007, he served on the Governor’s Advisory Committee on Education Excellence.
 He has served on numerous boards and commissions, including the California Commission on Teacher Credentialing, the California Curriculum Development Commission, WestEd and the UC Davis School of Education Board of Advisors.
-He has presented at the White House, has been a panelist on the U. S. Department of Education's cable television show, has testified before the U.S. Congress and state legislatures in California and around the nation, and is a frequent speaker at major conferences.
+He currently serves as a Governor’s appointee to the State Mental Health Services Oversight and Accountability Commission (MHSOAC).